 In 2010, Boyer was chosen for the Boston Pops 125th anniversary commission, honoring the legacy of John, Robert, and Ted Kennedy.
 Boyer’s The Dream Lives On: A Portrait of the Kennedy Brothers was narrated by actors including Robert De Niro, Morgan Freeman, Ed Harris, and Alec Baldwin, conducted by Keith Lockhart; and received ten performances, two telecasts, and a commercial recording.
 The premiere of Boyer’s work was attended by many members of the Kennedy family, and received extensive national media attention.

 In addition to his work for the concert hall, Boyer is active in the film and television music industry.
 In recent years, his skills as an orchestrator (one who works from composers’ sketches and demos to create complete orchestral scores for recording) have been increasingly in demand.
-He has contributed orchestrations to more than 30 feature film scores from all the major movie studios, for leading Hollywood composers including Michael Giacchino (Jurassic World, Inside Out, Star Trek, Up, Cars 2, Mission: Impossible III, Super 8), James Newton Howard (Fantastic Beasts and Where to Find Them, The Hunger Games: Mockingjay—Part 2, The Huntsman: Winter’s War, Red Sparrow), Thomas Newman (Finding Dory, the James Bond film Skyfall), the late James Horner (The Amazing Spider-Man, Living in the Age of Airplanes), Alan Menken (Mirror Mirror), Mark Isham (Dolphin Tale, The Conspirator), Heitor Pereira (Minions), Harry Gregson-Williams (Arthur Christmas), and Aaron Zigman (Wakefield).
+He has contributed orchestrations to more than 30 feature film scores from all the major movie studios, for leading Hollywood composers including Michael Giacchino (Jurassic World, Inside Out, Star Trek, Up, Cars 2, Mission: Impossible III, Super 8), James Newton Howard (Fantastic Beasts and Where to Find Them, The Hunger Games: Mockingjay—Part 2, The Huntsman: Winter’s War, Red Sparrow, The Nutcracker and the Four Realms), Thomas Newman (Finding Dory, the James Bond film Skyfall), the late James Horner (The Amazing Spider-Man, Living in the Age of Airplanes), Alan Menken (Mirror Mirror), Mark Isham (Dolphin Tale, The Conspirator), Heitor Pereira (Minions), Harry Gregson-Williams (Arthur Christmas), and Aaron Zigman (Wakefield).
 Boyer also was an orchestrator for Pixar in Concert, which has been performed by major orchestras worldwide, and for Titanic Live (Horner).
 Boyer has arranged music for two Academy Awards (Oscars) telecasts, and composed music for The History Channel.
 His music has appeared in documentary films, short films, and — through the A&E Networks Production Music Library — a wide variety of television programs.